ValksGodotTools/Template/README.md

 - [Credits Scene](https://github.com/ValksGodotTools/Template/blob/main/Scripts/UI/UICredits.cs)
 - And lots more!

-## FAQ
-Q: Why am I not seeing any messages appear in console?

-A: The AddMessage(...) function has been commented out 3 times in Logger.cs because what if a project is using GodotUtils submodule where the Logger.cs is defined but it's not using Template where UIConsole.Instance.AddMessage(...) is defined.
-I have not found a solution to this so for now please just uncomment the calls to AddMessage(...) in Logger.cs.

 ## Setup
 1. Download and install the [latest Godot 4 C# release](https://godotengine.org/)
 2. Clone this repository with all its submodules